10 original stag and hen party ideas, stag/hen weekends - Great stag and hen do ideas for the UK and Ireland

 - Hazlewood Castle Hotel, Tadcaster - In 77 acres of quietly beautiful parkland, and only a short distance from the cities of Leeds and York, this ancient, former monastery has been converted into a 4-star luxury hotel with a spa and individually decorated bedrooms.

 The Castle is steeped in history and many of the bedrooms, are reputed to be haunted.
-Ghostly apparitions and sounds are regularly experienced by guests.
+Ghostly apparitions and sounds have often been experienced by guests.

 Chillingham Castle, Northumberland - enjoys the reputation of being the most haunted castle in the UK.
 The most famous ghost in residence is the Blue Boy who can sometimes be heard at midnight crying and moaning.
 When the bloodcurdling wails die away a halo of light is reported to have been seen around an old four poster bed as well as the figure of a young boy dressed in blue.
 The accommodation is in self-catering apartments, with access to the castle and facilities.